Get crafty for Edwinstowe’s love heart trail

 Carol Hallam, Community and Volunteer Development Officer at the nature reserve, explained more about The Love Edwinstowe and Sherwood Forest Project.

-“We’re seeking local individuals, groups, organisations and businesses who want to ‘spread the love’ for our local area by creating hearts using materials such as wool, fabric or wood to be displayed to create the trail,” she said.
+“We’re seeking local individuals, groups, organisations and businesses who want to ‘spread the love’ for our local area by creating hearts using materials such as wool, fabric, wood, stone or anything else that can be crafted and displayed to create the trail,” she said.

 “We would like as many hearts as possible to create a real splash of colour all the way from the village to the forest.”

 The trail will run from 10th – 21st February and already a number of business owners are giving their ‘whole-hearted’ support.

 Three Little Daisies and the Fabric Bug at Sherwood Forest Art and Craft Centre, at Forest Corner, are both offering offcuts of fabric that people can collect for free to make hearts.